- <div style="background-image:url(/live/image/gid/30/width/1600/height/300/crop/1/45673_ENVIRONMENTAL_STUDIES_HEADER.rev.1531493113.png)"/>

 ES Senior Recaps “Semester at Sea” Experience

-Environmental Studies Senior Alex Gilbert ‘12 spent the Fall (2011) Semester on a “Semester at Sea” Program.
+Environmental Studies Senior Alex Gilbert ’12 spent the his Fall Semester on a “Semester at Sea” Program.
 Here are some of Alex’s many tales from his whirlwind trip to twelve countries in four months.

 The last four months have been incredible.
 I have had the opportunity to participate in a multi-country study abroad program called Semester at Sea.
 During my studies, I traveled to twelve different countries across three continents.
 We would be at sea for several days before stopping in various ports.
 In each country we had several options for what we could do, from independent travels to structured trips into places such as Marrakesh or Tibet.
 This intensive immersion program taught me so much about the many different varieties of people and cultures around the world.
 Among the most memorable experiences: meditating with a Sufi monk while gazing over the Atlantic Ocean at sunset from a mountain in Cape Town, and sleeping under the stars on rooftops in the Mountains of Morocco.